 Dame Margaret's Home, Washington, Durham

-Dame Margaret's Home, situated on The Avenue in Washington, County Durham, was formerly the home of Sir Isaac Bell, founder of the Washington Chemical Works, a Lord Mayor of Newcastle-upon-Tyne, and a Member of Parliament for North Durham and for Hartlepool.
-The Bell's daughter, Gertrude, later became a noted writer, traveller, political officer, archaeologist and spy.
-After the death of Sir Isaac's wife, Margaret, in 1871 he gave the property, previously known as Washington Hall, for use as an orphanage to be named "Dame Margaret's Home" in her memory.
+Dame Margaret's Home, situated on The Avenue in Washington, County Durham, was formerly the home of Sir (Isaac) Lowthian Bell, founder of the Washington Chemical Works, a Lord Mayor of Newcastle-upon-Tyne, and a Member of Parliament for North Durham and for Hartlepool.
+The Bells' grand-daughter, Gertrude, later became a noted writer, traveller, political officer, archaeologist and spy.
+After the death of Sir Lowthian's wife, Margaret, in 1891 he gave the property, previously known as Washington Hall, for use as an orphanage to be named "Dame Margaret's Home" in her memory.
 The orphanage, originally founded by Miss E Watson in 1888 as the Home for Waifs and Strays, had previously occupied premises at 7 Ashburton Crescent (now Lansdowne Crescent), Gosforth, which were opened in December 1888.

 The new home was formally opened on 9 May 1891.
-With its extensive grounds, could accommodate up to 130 children under the age of ten at their time of admission.
+With its extensive grounds, it could accommodate up to 130 children under the age of ten at their time of admission.
 The boys were taught crafts such as boot and shoe making, tailoring, bread-making, and farm and garden work, while the girls did knitting, dress-making and millinery, and washing and laundry work.

 The location of the home is shown on the 1919 map below.